ElektraInitiative/libelektra/src/libs/getenv/README.md

 Elektra will parse its options (starting with --elektra) first and discard them before the other application is started.
-Therefore the application will not see that they even existed, e.g.: given `kdb elektrify-getenv <application> -V --elektra-debug -L` the application will be called with `<application> -V -L`.
+Therefore the application will not see that they even existed, e.g.: given `elektrify-getenv <application> -V --elektra-debug -L` the application will be called with `<application> -V -L`.

 ### Internal Options